Setting Up Alert-Driven Trading

 If you only trade EUR and GBP pairs, disable alerts for other currencies:

-Or use UseSymbolsFilter = true with SymbolsToAlert = "EURUSD,GBPUSD,EURGBP,EURJPY" for maximum precision.
+Or use "Limit alerts to specific symbols" = true with "Comma-separated list of symbols" = "EURUSD,GBPUSD,EURGBP,EURJPY" for maximum precision.

 Improve Breakout Quality